DmytroLyt/Anagram_With_Unittest/README.md

 # Anagram_With_Unittest
+1. Was created code anagram.py which reverse sentence , but the non letters symbols staying on their places.
+2. anagram.py was covered with tests by using Unittest, it was covered on 90 %.

-The Task:
+The Task was:

-Write tests to the previous task using Unittest All tests should be in tests folder.
+Write tests to anagram.py using Unittest All tests should be in tests folder.

 Code should be covered by tests over 80 percent.
 For measuring code coverage use package coverage.